Our values fuel our actions, emotions, and behavior.

 - Universal Values – that influence spiritual thought, cultural standards, and overall acceptance of life experiences.

-The Personal Values Assessment (PVA) is a crisp and straightforward measure of determining our core values and personal belief system.
+The Personal Values Assessment (PVA) is a short and straightforward measure of determining our core values and personal belief system.

 The theoretical orientation of the test suggests that self-image, self-acceptance, and our life goals are all aligned to our core personal values.